 Discussion Boards (20% of your grade): Discussion boards will be made available for students to cross-talk about issues related to course content.
 Weekly participation in boards will be expected, with full credit given to students who post thoughtful, empirically-based content in response to questions posed and peer/faculty content.
-More than two posts within each discussion board is expected for full credit, so students will need to monitor the boards across each week.
-To receive full credit, you must make your initial discussion board post prior to Thursday of each week.
-This will enable your peers to have time to respond to your posts as well.
+More than one post within each discussion board is expected for full credit (one original post by Wednesday of the week, two responses to peers by the end of the week for full credit), so students will need to monitor the boards across each week.
 This activity is designed to support peer-to-peer engagement in learning as well as deeper understanding of course content.
 Full credit will be given to students who demonstrate the ability to extend their learning outside of course content provided (e.g., including scientific literature from a peer reviewed journal article to support statements, with references provided).
 Here is an example of one discussion board prompt you will receive during this course: "Diagnosis of mental health disorders in children, such as anxiety and depression, requires good understanding of DSM-5 diagnostic criteria AND the individual patient's cultural context.
 Please discuss thoughts/ideas/questions about culturally competent clinical assessment and diagnosis for childhood disorders that are presented in this week's modules."